-What are the One Piece filler episodes?
+What are all the One Piece filler episodes?
 Based on Eiichiro Oda’s manga series of the same name, One Piece is one of the most beloved and long-running anime series of all time.
-Over the years, we have seen more than 1000 episodes packed with laughs, tears, and excitement.
-However, let’s get facts straight; there have been plenty of One Piece filler to shift through too.
+Over the years, we have seen over 1000 episodes packed with laughs, tears, and excitement.
+However, let’s get facts straight; there’s plenty of One Piece filler to shift through, too.

-One Piece, at the time of writing, is an anime series with 16 filler arcs in its story.
-We’ve witnessed our favourite anime characters dive into their backstories or take detours away from the main pirate king quest time and time again.
-And, while One Piece has fewer filler arcs compared to other Shonen TV series –such as Naruto filler episodes -fans, who are anxious to get on with Luffy’s story and first-time watchers, may want to skip all the unnecessary fluff.
+One Piece, at the time of writing, is still one of the best anime series, even with 16 filler arcs in its story.
+We’ve witnessed our favorite One Piece characters dive into their backstories and take detours away from the main pirate king quest time and time again.
+And, while One Piece has fewer filler arcs than other shounen anime – such as Naruto filler episodes – fans who are anxious to get on with Luffy’s story and first-time watchers may want to skip all the unnecessary fluff.

-With this in mind, The Digital Fix has mapped out all the One Piece filler episodes and arcs that you can brush past.
-So if you are pressed for time and what to see the Straw Hats get on with their quest to find Gol D. Roger’s ultimate treasure, get ready to set sail and start reading!
+With this in mind, The Digital Fix has watched all of One Piece in order yet again and has mapped out all the One Piece filler episodes and arcs you can brush past.
+So, if you’re pressed for time and want to see the Straw Hats get on with their quest to find Gol D. Roger’s ultimate treasure (the One Piece), get ready to set sail and start reading!

 - Episodes 131-135 (Post-Arabasta Arc)